TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 31 - 7/27 (Friday)
 It's good to keep working on the basics.
 I took it for granted that I know what a callback function is.
 Turns out, I really don't.
 So today I really focused and dove in deeper with callback functions.
 I totally get it now.
 So first I create a function.
 Give it an argument, do something and then call the function.
 Then I add a function to the callback, add another argument to the first function and call it within the function and joila, I have a callback function.
 I get it now.

+### Day 32 - 7/28 (Saturday)
+This morning I'm taking a deeper dive into the exoplanet explorer.
+First time around I couldn't get the text string to show up on the page.
+Now I have it showing for both the XHR and the Fetch.
+Took me a few rounds of cloning the repo, installing gulp/bower and then writing the necessary code.